 You'll almost never find our kitchens without a can or two of black beans stocked in the pantry.
 This versatile ingredient can be used in so many different ways.
-From soups and chilis to enchiladas and salads, the recipes are seemingly endless.
-We chose our 11 favorite black bean recipes to get you started with something new.
+From soups and chilis to enchiladas and salads, the possibilities are seemingly endless.
+We chose our 12 favorite black bean recipes to get you started with something new.

 This is one of those salads that actually gets better with more time spent in the fridge to let the dressing work its magic.
 We recommend making a big batch over the weekend and enjoying it for lunches all week.

 To make this soup the right way, use dried black beans and let them soak overnight.
 You'll also want to give it ample time to cook on the stove so, really, it makes a better weekend recipe.
 Finally, don't skimp on the vinegar — it's what gives the soup that little extra kick.

 These pan-fried tacos are made with soft tortillas and are somewhere between a taco and a quesadilla.
 You can fill them with anything you want; they are a great way to use up a small amount of leftovers.

 While the options for vegetarian chili recipes are nearly endless, we're partial to this one with sweet potatoes (or you could substitute butternut squash) and quinoa.
 Just remember — you might have to add a bit more water at the end since the quinoa will soak it up.